omfj/shihai/README.md

 ### Frontend

-Uses a single page application (SPA) with Solid.js as the UI-framework.
+Uses Svelte and SvelteKit for the frontend.
 Vite as the build tool.
 Tailwindcss for the styling.

 ### Backend